daveho/asm48/index.md

 Info
 ====

-Asm48 is a cross assembler for the ubiquitous Intel(tm) 8048 family of microcontrollers.
+Asm48 is a cross assembler for the ubiquitous Intel™ 8048 family of microcontrollers.
 The assembler is at an early stage of development.
 However, the major functionality is in place, and with some testing it will be considered stable very soon.
 If you feel slightly adventurous